RCGAI/SimplyRetrieve/docs/README.md

 - Click the `Load Logs` button to display the query-response history and analytical info.
 - Click the `Save Logs` button to save the query-response history and analytical info.
 - Logs will be saved in the subdirectory of `analysis/`.
 You can change the `Save Log Path` next to the Save Logs button.

+## Knowledge Tab
+- `Drag and drop` new documents (pdf etc.), then click the `Create Knowledge` button to create knowledge base on-the-fly directly from GUI.
+Support multiple documents.
+- If same Knowledgebase Filename existed, new knowledge will be automatically appended to that knowledge base.
+- After knowledge base creation, Chat Tab will be automatically updated to include the new knowledge.
+New knowledge can be selected from the dropdown menu of knowledgebase under Chat Tab.
+For appended knowledge, current knowledge base used will be automatically updated.
+- To make the newly created knowledge base permanent even after reloading the tool, click the `Save Config` button under Config Tab to save a copy of the automatically updated configs.